-As a result of the change in governance system, the council now operates a committee system with decision-making delegated to the council's committees.
+As a result of the change in governance system, the Council now operates a committee system with decision-making delegated to the Council's committees.
 There is a mechanism in place for decisions to be referred to the Council.
-The council's committees comprise Finance and Democracy, Tourism and Leisure, Environment Health and Housing, Operational Management, Planning, Licensing, Public Protection and a combined Audit and Standards Committee.
+The Council's committees comprise Finance and Democracy, Tourism and Leisure, Environment Health and Housing, Operational Management, Planning, Licensing, Public Protection and a combined Audit and Standards Committees.
 There is also a cross-party Member Development Steering Group which considers and recommends personal development and general training opportunities for elected members together with the well-being of elected members in the wider context.
-These various member groups have met several times each throughout the course of the year to discharge the business of the council.
-During the year a joint committee was also established with Blackpool and Wyre Councils to discharge economic development functions, within the context of the Council's overall policy framework.
+These various member groups have met several times each throughout the course of the year to discharge the business of the Council.
+A joint committee is also established with Blackpool and Wyre Councils to discharge economic development functions, within the context of the Council's overall policy framework.

-The council is engaged in other partnerships and these arrangements are subject to review on an on-going basis, for example, the council's partnership with the Fylde Citizens Advice Bureau.
+The Council is engaged in other partnerships and these arrangements are subject to review on an ongoing basis, for example, the Council's partnership with the Fylde Citizens Advice Bureau.

-During the course of the year the council took the decision to no longer be a constituent member of the Lancashire Combined Authority or the Shadow Combined Authority.
-However, the council remains committed to working with all the Lancashire authorities to establish alternative options for working together on strategic regional initiatives.
+Although no longer a constituent member of the Lancashire Combined Authority or the Shadow Combined Authority throughout the course of the year, the council remains committed to working with all the Lancashire authorities to establish alternative options for working together on strategic regional initiatives.
+At the latter end of the municipal year discussions began to took place on the prospect of the two-tier local government system in Lancashire being replaced by unitary governance and the council has kept a watching brief on these developments.

 Meetings of the committees are open to the public, except where personal or confidential matters may be disclosed.
-Public platform allows members of the public to make a point or raise a question during the course of programme committee meetings.
-Members of the public also have the facility to ask a question at council meetings and to make representations on planning applications being considered by the Planning Committee by pre-registering to do so.
+Public platform allows members of the public to make a point or raise a question during Programme Committee meetings, Council together with the Planning Committee.
 Members of the Council who are not members of the respective committees can ask questions at committee meetings.
 This helps ensure robust accountability of decisions.
+Members of the public also have the facility to ask a question at Council meetings by pre-registering to do so.
 These arrangements have proved effective throughout the year with members of the public taking the opportunity to use these various means of communication.

-The Council has no scrutiny committee/committees in place; its committee structure provides ample opportunity for scrutiny of its processes and policies.
+The Council has no scrutiny committee/committees in place; however, the committee system provides opportunity for scrutiny of its processes and policies and there is the ability to refer items to the council for reconsideration.

-All of the councils work is aligned to its corporate priorities through its committee system.
+All the Council's work is aligned to its corporate priorities through its committee system.
 All reports identify how they align to one of the five priorities: value for money; clean and green, vibrant economy, great place to live and great place to visit.
+Work began on reviewing the corporate priorities and plan during the year.

 The Council's Audit and Standards Committee deals with conduct, ethics, propriety and declarations of interest.
 It also oversees and determines complaints made against members under the Code of Conduct.

 The Council has access to a number of 'independent persons' who assist in upholding high standards.
-During 2016, the Council re-appointed its independent persons after seeking expressions of interest and these individuals have worked closely with the Monitoring Officer throughout the year to ensure that high standards of behaviour are maintained.
+These individuals have worked closely with the Monitoring Officer throughout the year to ensure that high standards of behaviour are maintained.
+The council agreed several good practice measures with respect to its standards framework during the year to strengthen arrangements.